Harry Verelst (colonial governor): Life and career

 Memorial to Harry Verelst in St Mary's Church, Minster-in-Thanet, Kent.

 Verelst was born on 11 February 1734 in Fladbury, Worcestershire, the fourth child to Robert Verelst and Elizabeth Verelst (née Bach).
 (Note: Robert Verelst (21 November 1702 - 27 July 1745) was the fifth child of John Verelst (c.
 1670 – 7 March 1734), a fairly successful portrait painter.
 Elizabeth Bach (6 February 1700 – c.
 1761) was from Chaddesley Corbett, Worcestershire.
 They were married on 11 May 1722.
 Robert was buried on 27 July 1745 at Fladbury.
 Elizabeth's place and exact date of death is not known.)
-The Verelsts were a long established family of painters, Pieter Verelst (his great great grandfather) having brought the family to England from the Low Countries in 1668.
+The Verelsts were a long established family of painters, Pieter Verelst (his great-great-grandfather) having brought the family to England from the Low Countries in 1668.
 Robert had been brought up in London and was unusual amongst his siblings in moving to a rural location.
-Two of Robert’s brothers (and hence Harry’s uncles) worked in India, as did two of his sons and two sons-on-law.
-(Note: Two of Harry Verelst’s paternal uncles worked for the East India Company.
+Two of Robert's brothers (and hence Harry's uncles) worked in India, as did two of his sons and two sons-in-law.
+(Note: Two of Harry Verelst's paternal uncles worked for the East India Company.